ChestNutzTunic/TCP-broadcast-server/README.md

 Studying TCP/IP fundamentals, implementing a multithreaded server using win32 API and winsock.
 Developed to study socket programming, memory management, race conditions mitigation, and cryptography basics.

-As i enter to my second year as a CS student, i have developed a deep interest for networking.
 I started this project as a practical companion to my studies of 'TCP/IP Illustrated'.
 Even though Linux is the industry standard for most server-side applications, i chose to explore the Windows API to understand a little more how high-concurrency and synchronization primitives function within the NT Kernel architecture.

 Initially, my idea was to create a thread for each new client to run a basic communication function.
 However, it became clear that this would waste a significant amount of memory.
 Instead, I implemented a thread pool with IOCP (Input/Output Completion Ports) to handle WSASend() and WSArecv() operations with minimal performance deterioration.
 Implementing x86 Assembly was challenging, but also very rewarding, truly an experience :D.